-- 5.1 This section of the assessment identifies the baseline position, in respect of designated and non-designated heritage assets within and around the site. - 5.2 These paragraphs draw upon information gathered and presented in the following reports: - EDP (2008a) Stafford Rugby Club Relocation: Archaeological Briefing Note Unpublished Report; and - EDP (2008b) Burleyfields, Stafford: Archaeological Desk-based Assessment Unpublished Report. - 5.3 Wherever necessary or appropriate, these existing reports have been brought up to date through the completion of an updated trawl of relevant HER data, as well as consultation with the Extensive Urban Survey (EUS) for Stafford environs. - 5.4 The locations of designated and non-designated heritage assets within the site and the study area around it are illustrated on Plan EDP 1.
+- 5.1 This section of the assessment identifies the baseline position, in respect of designated and non-designated heritage assets within and around the site. - 5.2 More particularly, this section, in tandem with Section 6, addresses Step 1 of the fivestep approach to setting assessment, which is described in EH (2011). - 5.3 These paragraphs draw upon information gathered and presented in the following reports: - EDP (2008a) Stafford Rugby Club Relocation: Archaeological Briefing Note Unpublished Report; and - EDP (2008b) Burleyfields, Stafford: Archaeological Desk-based Assessment Unpublished Report. - 5.4 Wherever necessary or appropriate, these existing reports have been brought up to date through the completion of an updated trawl of relevant HER data, as well as consultation with the Extensive Urban Survey (EUS) for Stafford environs. - 5.5 The locations of designated and non-designated heritage assets within the site and the study area around it are illustrated on Plan EDP 1.